lloydeverett/divboard/README.md

 The developer's notebook.

 What does this mean?
-I'm still figuring it out, and maybe I'll tell you at some point, but for now I'm just going to make sure I've documented the development process.
+I'm still figuring it out, and maybe I'll tell you at some point, but for now I'm just going to document the development process so I don't forget.

 ## Development